Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/python.md

 # Serving Python model

 A Python model is a model that is backed with a Python runtime.
-You can create a Python model to perform any transformation, just provide an execution script packed with a serving function.
+You can create a Python model to perform any transformation.
+Simply provide an execution script packed with a serving function.
 In this tutorial we will create a simple increment function.

 @@toc { depth=1 }